- January 27, 2022

 - 1 to many chat

-Other data types within Teams include group conversations, calendar invites, voice and video calls, meeting recordings, contacts, voicemail, transcripts, and wikis.
+Additionally, Teams hosts a variety of data types including group conversations, calendar invites, voice and video calls, meeting recordings, contacts, voicemail, transcripts, and wikis.
+More recently, Teams has introduced new features such as task assignments, breakout rooms, and polls.

 Table 1: Teams data is stored in different repositories depending on the content type.
 (Table taken from Microsoft article: "Location of data in Microsoft Teams")

 This dispersed Teams data storage schema can become a real challenge for the Financial Services (FinServ) industry.
-For example, SEC Rule 17 requires that all broker/dealer-related data (communications and related files) be captured in a way that guarantees the file is a complete copy of the original and has not been altered, is serialized, is stored in two different geographic locations, and is stored on immutable storage – WORM.
+For example, SEC Rule 17 requires that all broker/dealer-related data (communications and related files) be captured in a way that guarantees the file is a complete copy of the original and has not been altered, is serialized, is stored in two different geographic locations, and is stored on immutable storage – WORM (Write Once, Read Many). [read our blog on Azure WORM storage here]

 As you can imagine, FinServ compliance and IT departments have been scrambling to ensure their use of the Teams application is compliant.